Classification of E_0--Semigroups by Product Systems: Hudson-Parthasarathy dilations of spatial Markov semigroups

 Note that a Hudson-Par\-tha\-sa\-rathy dilation cannot be inner and weak at the same time.
 But we will see in Theorem \ref{inextthm} that every weak Hudson-Par\-tha\-sa\-rathy dilation arises as the restriction from an inner one.

 \brem The name Hudson-Parthasarathy dilation refers to the seminal work of Hudson and Parthasarathy \cite{HuPa84}.
-Perturbations of Markov semigroup by cocycles have been introduced by Accardi \cite{Acc78} under the name of \it{quantum Feynman-Kac formula}.
-Hudson and Parthasarathy constructed such a dilation for the first time for a uniformly continuous Markov semigroup on $\sB(H)$ with a \it{Lindblad generator} of finite degree of freedom.
+Perturbations of Markov semigroups by cocycles have been introduced by Accardi \cite{Acc78} under the name of \it{quantum Feynman-Kac formula}.
+Hudson and Parthasarathy \cite{HuPa84} constructed, for the first time, Hudson-Par\-tha\-sa\-rathy dilations for uniformly continuous Markov semigroups on $\sB(H)$ with a \it{Lindblad generator} of finite degree of freedom.
 The construction is with the help of their quantum stochastic calculus developed precisely for that purpose.
 Quantum stochastic calculus has been generalized to allow to find dilations of Markov semigroups with arbitrary Lindblad generator (Hudson and Parthasarathy \cite{HuPa84a}), unbounded versions (Chebotarev and Fagnola \cite{CheFa98}), and arbitrary von Neumann algebras (Goswami and Sinha \cite{GoSi99}).
 While the cited works all deal with $\sB(H)$ and more general von Neumann algebras, the quantum stochastic calculus in Skeide \cite{Ske00} deals completely within the \nbd{C^*}framework (and generalizes easily to von Neumann algebras). \erem